rd--/blksc3/md/essay.md

 The text area to the right of the workspace is for notes.
-Programs may include detailed notes, written in a simple markup language (Gruber 2004).
+Programs may include detailed notes, written in a simple markup language [@Gruber2004a].
 Block SuperCollider aims to be self documenting, and the notes area is used for the user guide and help files.
 It is the manner in which system is able to explain itself.